 - How does a vegan diet affect your body's iodine intake level?

-- Is there a confirmed link between maternal iodine consumptions and fetal neurologic dysfunctions?
+- Is there a confirmed link between maternal iodine consumptions and foetal neurologic dysfunctions?

 - Are there any clinical implications of poor iodine consumption?